Common ostrich: Subspecies

-Some analyses indicate that the Somali ostrich is now considered a full species; the Tree of Life Project, The Clements Checklist of Birds of the World, BirdLife International, and the IOC World Bird List recognize it as a different species.
-A few authorities, including the Howard and Moore Complete Checklist of the Birds of the World, do not recognize it as separate.
+Some analyses indicate that the Somali ostrich is now considered a full species; the Tree of Life Project, The Clements Checklist of Birds of the World, BirdLife International, and the IOC World Bird List accept it as a different species.
+A few authorities, including the Howard and Moore Complete Checklist of the Birds of the World, do not accept it as separate.
 Mitochondrial DNA haplotype comparisons suggest that it diverged from the other ostriches around 4 mya due to the formation of the East African Rift.
-Hybridization with the subspecies that evolved southwestwards of its range, S. c. massaicus, has apparently been prevented from occurring on a significant scale by ecological separation; the Somali ostrich prefers bushland where it browses middle-height vegetation for food while the Masai ostrich is, like the other subspecies, a grazing bird of the open savanna and miombo habitat.
+Hybridisation with the subspecies that evolved southwestward of its range, S. c. massaicus, has apparently been prevented from occurring on a significant scale by ecological separation; the Somali ostrich prefers bushland where it browses middle-height vegetation for food while the Masai ostrich is, like the other subspecies, a grazing bird of the open savanna and miombo habitat.

 The population from Río de Oro was once separated as Struthio camelus spatzi because its eggshell pores were shaped like a teardrop and not round.
 As there is considerable variation of this character and there were no other differences between these birds and adjacent populations of S. c. camelus, the separation is no longer considered valid.
 However, a study analysing the postcranial skeleton of all living and recently extinct species and subspecies of ostriches appeared to validate S. c. spatzi based on its unique skeletal proportions.
 This population disappeared in the latter half of the 20th century.
 There were 19th-century reports of the existence of small ostriches in North Africa; these are referred to as Levaillant's ostrich (Struthio bidactylus) but remain a hypothetical form not supported by material evidence.

 Distribution and habitat

 Common ostriches formerly occupied Africa north and south of the Sahara, East Africa, Africa south of the rainforest belt, and much of Asia Minor.
 Today common ostriches prefer open land and are native to the savannas and Sahel of Africa, both north and south of the equatorial forest zone.
 In southwest Africa they inhabit the semi-desert or true desert.
 Farmed common ostriches in Australia have established feral populations.
 The Arabian ostriches in the Near and Middle East were hunted to extinction by the middle of the 20th century.
 Attempts to reintroduce the common ostrich into Israel have failed.
 Common ostriches have occasionally been seen inhabiting islands on the Dahlak Archipelago, in the Red Sea near Eritrea.

 Research conducted by the Birbal Sahni Institute of Palaeobotany in India found molecular evidence that ostriches lived in India 25,000 years ago.
-DNA tests on fossilized eggshells recovered from eight archaeological sites in the states of Rajasthan, Gujarat and Madhya Pradesh found 92% genetic similarity between the eggshells and the North African ostrich, so these could have been fairly distant relatives.
+DNA tests on fossilised eggshells recovered from eight archaeological sites in the states of Rajasthan, Gujarat, and Madhya Pradesh found 92% genetic similarity between the eggshells and the North African ostrich, so these could have been fairly distant relatives.

-Ostriches were introduced to Australia for farming, and a large feral population now exists in the Australian outback.
+Ostriches were introduced to Australia for farming, and a small feral population now exists in the Australian outback.